 For every constant mentioned in a problem statement, introduce one constant definition.

 a batch program consumes all of its inputs at once and computes its result.
-Its main function composes auxiliary functions, which may refer to additional auxiliary functions, and so on.
+Its main function is the composition of auxiliary functions, which may refer to additional auxiliary functions, and so on.
 When we launch a batch program, the operating system calls the main function on its inputs and waits for the program’s output.

 an interactive program consumes some of its inputs, computes, produces some output, consumes more input, and so on.
-We call the appearance of an input an event, and we create interactive programs as event-driven programs.
+When an input shows up, we speak of an event, and we create interactive programs as event-driven programs.
 The main function of such an event-driven program uses an expression to describe which functions to call for which kinds of events.
 These functions are called event handlers.

 When we launch an interactive program, the main function informs the operating system of this description.
 As soon as input events happen, the operating system calls the matching event handler.
 Similarly, the operating system knows from the description when and how to present the results of these function calls as output.